St Christopher’s Church is a community of joyful and grateful prayer.

 Prayer Resources week by week:

-This week we are finding peace in Psalm 23 and in gardens:
+This week we are looking forward to the Psalm 23 Garden: